Dambe: Techniques

 The primary weapon is the strong-side fist.
 The strong-side fist, known as the "spear", is wrapped in a piece of cloth covered by tightly knotted cord.
 Some boxers would dip their spear in sticky resin mixed with bits of broken glass; this, however, became an illegal practice.
-The other defensive hand, called the "shield", is held with the open palm facing toward the opponent, said hand can be used to grab or hold as required.
+The other defensive hand, called the "shield", is held with the open palm facing toward the opponent; this hand can be used to grab or hold as required.

 The lead leg is often wrapped in a chain, and the chain-wrapped leg is then used for both offense and defense.
 The unwrapped back leg can also be used to kick.
 Because wrestling used to be allowed, and the goal of the game is to cause the opponent to fall down which is referred to as killed and the winner is the person that knocks down the opponent, kicks are more common than they used to be.